ipozdeev/it-skills-for-research/apps.md

 For a researcher who uses `R` to do the coding, `R shiny` is a marginally inexpensive step to give voice to their research project.

-The following is based on the [video tutorial](https://shiny.rstudio.com/tutorial/) and [documentation](https://shiny.rstudio.com/articles/basics.html) you are encouraged to sit through.
+The following is based on the [documentation](https://shiny.rstudio.com/articles/basics.html) and a [video tutorial](https://shiny.rstudio.com/tutorial/) you are encouraged to sit through.

 ### app structure